Overview of the General Data Protection Regulation (GDPR)

 Where we mention “current legislation” in this document, we refer to the situation up to this date.
 This document will be updated as more information becomes available.

 The GDPR and Ireland

-- Establish a new Data Protection Commission as the State’s data protection authority
+- Establishes a new Data Protection Commission as the State’s data protection authority

-- Transpose the law enforcement Directive into national law
+- Transposes the law enforcement Directive into national law

-- Give further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent)
+- Gives further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent)

 Types of data

 There are two main types of data under the GDPR: personal data and special category personal data.

 Under the GDPR, personal data is data that relates to or can identify a living person, either by itself or together with other available information.
 Examples of personal data include a person’s name, phone number, bank details and medical history.

 A data subject is the individual to whom the personal data relates.
 You can read more in our document Your rights under the GDPR.

 Organisations that collect or use personal data are known as data controllers and data processors.
 You can read about the obligations of data controllers and processors and the concepts and principles involved.

 Special category personal data (known as sensitive personal data under curent Irish legislation) means personal data relating to any of the following: